Zeriuno/regexone/lessons.md

 .         - any character
 abc       -
 \D        - any non digits character
+\D+       - any non digits character once or more
 \D{3,7}   - idem, repeating from three to 7 times
 \w        - any alphanumeric character
 \w{3,7}   - idem, repeating from three to 7 times